Kochurovskyi/Business_Analytics/README.md

 ## Clusterization model

 Clusterization is an unsupervised clustering / topic extraction.
-We have no previous knowledge on the number of topics there are in every corpus of documents.
+We have no previous knowledge on the number of topics there.

 A conventional approach involves an -optional- initial step of LSA (Latent Semantic Analysis) (TruncatedSVD) for dimensionalty reduction followed by K-Means.
-The downside to this approach in this scenario is that it requires a predefined number of clusters, which is not available
+The downside to this approach in this scenario is that it requires a predefined number of clusters, which is not available.

 If a good candidate for k is found K-Means can be re-run using it as input.
 In addition, several K-Means runs are advised since the algorithm might end up in a local optima.